snowyu/task-registry.js/README.md

 * It could get a task via name.
 * It could execute a task synchronously or asynchronously.
 * It could be hierarchical tasks.
+* It could iterate all tasks via forEach.

 ## Usage